marcelogmca/aviary_management/README.md

 ##### Using arduino's watchdog, the best practice
 Watchdog is a timer that runs in parallel to the arduino's core processes that implement a countdown.
 A range between 15ms to 8s can be configured, and when this countdown runs out the arduino will be **completely** restarted (not keeping any memory values).

-***But why is this countdown useful?*** This countdown can be restarted at any moment, and so it's possible to implement a system that keeps reseting the countdown (preventing the restart) while the process is running smoothly, but in case of failure letting the countdown complete.
+***But why is this countdown useful?*** This countdown can be restarted at any moment, and so it's possible to implement a system that keeps resetting the countdown (preventing the restart) while the process is running smoothly, but in case of failure letting the countdown complete.

 How to use the watchdog to manage failures: